alexandreroman/news-factory/README.md

 ```
 Set `newsletter.ai.model` to `openai` in `application.properties`.

-Only uncomment `spring-ai-openai-spring-boot-starter` in `pom.xml`, comment the other two spring-ai dependencies.
+Only uncomment `spring-ai-openai-spring-boot-starter` in `pom.xml`, comment the other three spring-ai dependencies.

 ### AWS Bedrock based on Llama2
 It appears that currently this model is only available at us-east-1.